Unity-Technologies/com.unity.perception/README.md

 ### Unity Simulation Smart Camera example
 <img src="com.unity.perception/Documentation~/images/smartcamera.png"/>

-The [Unity Simulation Smart Camera Example](https://github.com/Unity-Technologies/Unity-Simulation-Smart-Camera-Outdoor) illustrates how Perception could be used in a smart city or autonomous vehicle simulation.
+The [Unity Simulation Smart Camera Example](https://github.com/Unity-Technologies/Unity-Simulation-Smart-Camera-Outdoor) illustrates how the Perception toolset could be used in a smart city or autonomous vehicle simulation.
 You can generate datasets locally or at scale in [Unity Simulation](https://unity.com/products/unity-simulation).

 ## Local development
 The repository includes two projects for local development in `TestProjects` folder, one set up for HDRP and the other for URP.